upendrabhattarai/ForLoopsInShell/README.md

     sleep 1
 done
 ```
+</details>

 Note: `variable names` can be anything, you don't have to use `numbers` as a variable name for `1 2 3 4` as in the above two examples.
 You can replace this variable name: `numbers` with anything, eg: `x` or `i` or any other random letters, words, or even numbers.
 However, having a meaningful variable name will increase the interpretability of the codes.

-</details>

 ---

 ## Examples
-Let's create some files using for loop.
-We can use `touch` command to create empty files.
+1. Create empty files using the `touch` command.

 ```bash
 for numbers in 1 2 3 4             # for numbers in {1..4} does the same job